Psalms For Life

 2 You’re robed in incandescent light

-you who stretched the heavens out
+you who stretched out the heavens

-overhead like a tent.
+like a tent overhead.

 3 He set the beams of his exalted home